jeffpar/pcjs.v1/devices/pc/bios/compaq/deskpro386/README.md

 However, it does NOT produce a binary identical to the original ROM, in part because of instruction ambiguities (ie, instructions that can be assembled multiple ways).

-It's possible that the reassembled ROM may still work, but more research is required.
+It's possible the reassembled ROM may still work, but more research is required.

 One interesting section of the Compaq DeskPro ROM is this string at offset 0xE002: